-· Women are usually the first fired in times of recession.

-• The cuts in social and women workers most because women predominate in these sectors - women will lose their employed will likely see wage this budget far harder than big corporations Unemployment Insurance premium increases will be very difficult for small businesses, while larger corporations can more easily absorb or pass on these costs).
+- · Women are usually the first fired in times of recession. - The cuts in social and health services will affect women workers most because women predominate in these sectors - women will lose their jobs, and those who remain employed will likely see wage controls. - Women are the majority of entrepreneurs starting new businesses.
+They will be hit by this budget far harder than big corporations Unemployment Insurance premium increases will be very difficult for small businesses, while larger corporations can more easily absorb or pass on these costs). · Wage controls in the public service will hit women harder, because women are concentrated in the lower paying jobs, which are always penalized more heavily in any across-the-board wage freeze, such as this.
+Secondly, as National Action Committee spokesperson Huguette Léger stated, "It is difficult to imagine that the freeze on wage increases in the federal civil service will not seriously affect pay equity programs and settlements."

-· Wage controls in the public service will hit women harder, because women are concentrated in the lower paying jobs, which are always penalized more heavily in any across-the-board wage freeze, such as this.
-Secondly, as National Action Committee spokesperson Huguette Léger stated, "It is difficult to imagine that the freeze on wage increases in the federal civil service will not seriously affect pay equity programs and settlements." · Women will be expected to take up the slack in health and social services, e.g., by caring for aging parents, making alternative child care arrangements, etc. There will almost certainly be no new child care policy, because the government has vowed to spend no new money on programs without first cutting something else.
-According to women will be hardest hit by the education and training cuts, as women are more likely than men to use these programs to re-enter the workforce and to make job changes.
+Women will be expected to take up the slack in health and social services, e.g., by caring for aging parents, making alternative child care arrangements, etc. · There will almost certainly be no new child care policy, because the government has vowed to spend no new money on programs without first cutting something else. · According to NAC, women will be hardest hit by the education and training cuts, as women are more likely than men to use these programs to re-enter the workforce and to make job changes.
+The Womanist